-- 23. It is proposed that the Code be amended to require a rule 57(1) adviser only where a person attains dominant ownership when there was no takeover offer involved, or through acceptances of a takeover offer that was not for cash or had no cash alternative, and acceptances were received for 50% or less of the equity securities under the offer.
-When a takeover offer was for cash or had a cash alternative, and acceptances were received for 50% or less of the equity securities, the compulsory acquisition price would be the offer price and no rule 57 adviser would be required.
-Outstanding securityholders would still have the right to object to the price. - 24.
+- 34. Rule 57 relates to the determination of consideration in certain types of compulsory acquisition that follow a takeover offer. - 35.
+It is proposed that the Code be amended to so that a rule 57(1) adviser will no longer be required where a person attains dominant ownership through a takeover offer that was for cash or had a cash alternative, and acceptances were received for 50% or less of the equity securities under the offer.
+In substance the compulsory acquisition price would be the offer price and no rule 57 adviser would be required.
+However outstanding security holders would still have the right to object to the price. - 36.
 The proposal only affects compulsory acquisition following a takeover offer.
 It does not affect compulsory acquisition when no takeover offer is involved.